Jhdezj/MC-project4/README.md

 # MC-project4-Apple

 ## Microverse HTML/CSS project 4 - Individual
-Individual Project to create apple clone page, using basic HTML and CSS.
+Individual Project to create an Apple clone page, using basic HTML and CSS.

 ![screenshot](images/MC-project4-Apple_Screen-shot.png)

 #### I. The main focus of the project was the creation of a standard main page by using background images and gradients.